rstacruz/flowloop-2018/README.md

 Flowloop was born out of the frustration of Pomodoro timers all imposing 5-minute distraction breaks just as you're starting to get focused.
 I prefer a timer that gently reminds me of time spent, rather than one that requires my input 4 times in an hour.

+Use Flowloop for:

+- __Motivate yourself.__ By keeping a list of laps over the last week, you'll be giving yourself a subtle push of encouragement to perform as much as yesterday, if not better.

+- __Manage distractions.__ By clearly designating time periods as for work and break, it helps you be more productive in your work and enjoy your breaks better.

+- __Schedule work better.__ You'll be able to do around 10 laps in one typical work day.
+Awareness of laps will help you schedule your time wisely.

 ---

 <details>